rgrinberg/ocaml-depgraph/README.md

 2 ways to provide cmi's to this utility.

-Easiest one is to provide a directory that will be recursively walked for cmi's
+Easiest one is to provide a directory that will be recursively walked for ml and mli sources

 ```
-$ cmigraph _build > depend.dot
+$ depgraph src > depend.dot
 ```

 Second one is to provide a newline separated list of files through STDIN.